Supreme Court Ruling on ER Liability Case Matches Attorney Wayne Grant’s 2012 Prediction

 A Supreme Court ruling on a pending ER case confirmed the predictions made by Wayne Grant at the seminar.
 Wayne Grant stated, “Cases involving professional negligence, such as medical malpractice, always require expert opinions.
 Since juries have to rely on expert opinions to decide whether a case is meritorious or not, it is not logical that a trial court would be permitted to dismiss a case that is supported by competent medical opinion.
 The jury, people like you and me … they weigh the evidence, they listen to the experts, they decide who is credible and who is not.
 Credibility is not to be determined by a judge, but by our citizens.”

 In order to provide consistent quality representation to their clients, Attorney Wayne Grant and his colleagues at The Law Offices of Wayne Grant, P.C. work hard to stay ahead of new developments in liability law.
-If you have any questions regarding your own Georgia medical malpractice claim, call our office toll-free at (866) 249-5513.
+If you have any questions regarding your own Georgia medical malpractice claim, call our office at (404) 995-3955.

 Contact us today for a free and comprehensive case evaluation.